 This is not unusual.
 Sean says that mantra practice can help one to more consciously manifest patterns of purpose in our lives.

-Buffalo Thunder is a a Grammy nominated percussionist.
-He’s also a fifth generation Native American healer.
+He’s also a fifth-generation Native American healer.
 He has been a conduit for healing through both kirtan and native drumming circles, accessing theta waves that are usually dormant in the average person.
 He gives several examples of life changers.

 Buffalo Thunder’s mother joined him for three kirtan gatherings before she passed.
 “Kirtan made her Spirit soar and her heart was open.
 After that, we would start each day with a singing bowl.
 She said it would take her back to the peaceful path of ‘that wonderful Indian music.’”

 The grief that set in following his mother’s passing was also addressed via kirtan.
 “As a Shaman, I knew what I needed, but not quite sure how to achieve the unification, the communication, between my heart and my mind.
 Kirtan provided the link, the pathway for me to express, heal and embrace the peace knowing that as I played, and as I participated in Kirtan, the prayers were the most incredible joy that came into my life at that time.”

 Sean recognizes the cathartic and liberating power that comes with the chant.
 “Kirtan is good for our health– the mantras vibrate and massage our muscles, tissues, bones, and organs.”

 The shaman percussionist sums up the healing power of chant in one word: “amazing.”

 Read more about Sean Johnson, Bhakti Fest, and kirtan in previous posts.